leonkoech/Lunchbox.io/README.md

 ### Side note

 The ui isn't looking that great.

+That is upto whoever adopts the project.

+Though I'll be updating the ui soon.

-That is upto whoever adopts the project The backend and the front end work fine.
+The backend and the front end work fine.